 When it comes to unmentionables, people have panties and boxers and all manner of other underthings, whereas ribs have membranes running along their undersides.
 Sadly, said membrane isn’t all lace and satin and such, but rather an unsightly sort of sheath that clings to the ribs and holds them together.
 It’s terribly functional—or so we’ve been led to believe.
 The good cooks at America’s Test Kitchen, who graciously loaned us this slow cooker ribs recipe, cautioned us to leave the membrane intact during cooking, although truth be told, some of us rebelled and found that our racks of ribs were just fine when we ridded them of the membrane before tossing the rack of ribs in the cooker.
 So if you, too, wish your rack of ribs to go commando, you have our blessing to take it all off.
-[Editor’s Note: The easiest way to strip the ribs?
-Stick them in the freezer until cold but not frozen.
-Grip the membrane at one end with a paper towel and tug.
-It usually pulls right off; if it puts up a tussle, simply try the other end of the rack.]
+The easiest way to strip the ribs is to stick the entire slab in the freezer until it’s cold but not frozen.
+Holding a paper towel in your hand, grip the membrane at one end of the slab of ribs and tug.
+It usually pulls right off; if it puts up a tussle, simply try the other end of the rack.

 Slow Cooker Barbecued Ribs